 If there’s disruption you’ll find that all of our replacement buses are wheelchair accessible and built to the modern accessibility standard (known as the Public Service Vehicle Accessibility Regulations).
 On a rare occasion where we are unable to source a PSVAR compliant bus we will ensure that Accessible Alternative Transport, likely to be a wheelchair accessible taxi, will be available on standby so you do not have to wait any longer than you would for a rail replacement accessible bus.

 Should lifts, toilets or other amenities be unavailable we’ll publish the information on our website and through National Rail Enquiries, as well as at the station.
 We’ll do all we can to make other facilities available.

 Sometimes things outside of our control means that there may be disruption to your journey.
 If this happens, we’ll assist you to make sure you’re able to continue your journey and that you’re not left stranded.

 We’ll make sure you’re kept up to date through our website, social media and announcements, both on the train and at the station.

 Our staff, both at the station and on the train, will help you as required and have been trained to assist all of our passengers.
 They’ll communicate disruption either over public address systems, or in person where available.
 Many of our staff also have smart devices, so can help you re-plan your journey and check the accessibility of that journey if the route is different from the one you had originally planned to take.

-If using a smart phone you can also log into SE Motion, our on board entertainment system, and access real-time train running information on our WiFi network.
+If using a smart phone you can download the Southeastern app and access real-time train running information on our WiFi network.

 What information can I get?